German health minister Jens Spahn tests positive for coronavirus | DW | 21.10.2020

 Read more: Opinion: Germany faces a hard coronavirus pandemic winter

-The German healthy ministry confirmed all those in contact with Spahn had been informed.
+The healthy ministry confirmed all those in contact with Spahn had been informed, though no members of Chancellor Angela Merkel's cabinet will be self-isolating despite having met with the health minister during a meeting earlier on Wednesday.

+"The federal cabinet meets in compliance with hygiene and distance rules, which aim to ensure that even if a person who later tests positive were to participate, quarantining of other or even all participants would not be necessary," a government spokesman said.

 Surge in cases